twallema/pySODM/docs/models.md

     * **time** - (int/float or list) - The start and stop "time" for the simulation run.
 Three possible inputs: 1) int/float, 2) list of int/float of type `[start_time, stop_time]`, 3) list of pd.Timestamp or str of type `[start_date, stop_date]`.
     * **N** - (int) - optional - Number of repeated simulations to perform.
-    * **samples** - (dict) - optional - Dictionary containing samples of model parameters.
+    * **samples** - (dict) - optional - Dictionary containing samples of the distribution of model parameters.
 Obligatory input to a *draw function*.
+Advanced users: dictionary can contain any arbitrary input to a *draw function*.
-    * **draw_function** - (function) - optional - A function consisting of two inputs: the model parameters dictionary `param_dict`, the previously documented samples dictionary `samples_dict`.
-Function must return the model parameters dictionary `param_dict`.
+    * **draw_function** - (function) - optional - A function consisting of two inputs: the model parameters dictionary `parameters`, the previously documented samples dictionary `samples`.
+Function must return the model parameters dictionary `parameters`.
 Function can be used to update a model parameter's value during every repeated simulation.
 Usefull to propagate MCMC samples of model parameters or perform sensitivity analyses.
     * **processes** - (int) - optional - Number of cores to use when {math}`N > 1`.
     * **method** - (str) - optional - 'SSA': Stochastic Simulation Algorithm. 'tau-leap': Tau-leaping algorithm.
 Consult the following [blog](https://lewiscoleblog.com/gillespie-algorithm) for more background information.
     * **tau** - (int/float) - optional - Leap value of the tau-leaping method.
 Consult the following [blog](https://lewiscoleblog.com/gillespie-algorithm) for more background information.